|

 Perhaps some day I will endorse products.
 I'll charge a monthly fee, based on amount of hits and referrals, and when you download a page on this site, it will be covered with frames, pop-ups, applets, and flash cartoons designed to lure you away to my advertisers.
 Then, I'll look just like MSN, and take forever to load with all that clutter...
 NO.

-This request usually comes in the form of a
+Sometimes, it's subtle, coming in the form of a simple question:

 "Hey Jay, what do you think about-" or